omarsaad7/Chat-System-Application/README.md

 * Ruby
 * Rails
 * Mysql
-Used as main datastore.
+  -Used as main datastore.
 * Redis
-Used for caching.
+  -Used for caching.
 * Elastic Search
-Used for partially matching messages.
+  -Used for partially matching messages.
 * Sidekiq
-Used as queuing system to avoid writing directly to the database.(used in creating chats and messages).
+  -Used as queuing system to avoid writing directly to the database.(used in creating chats and messages).
 * Rufus
-Used for scheduling a job every 10 mins to update chats_count and messages_count.
+  -Used for scheduling a job every 10 mins to update chats_count and messages_count.

 ## Run and test app on your local machine